LAMBERT Academic Publishing

 Current Trends in Academic Publishing You Should Know

-This article explores the most significant current developments transforming how academic research is shared, evaluated, and accessed.
+This article explores the most significant publishing trends 2025, transforming how academic research is shared, evaluated, and accessed.

 Data Sharing and Transparency in Academic Research